 - Trial: If all else fails, you can present your case before a jury- the ultimate judge of fault.
 The jury will assess your case, weigh the evidence, and sound the verdict.
-Bear in mind that a jury’s decision is nearly always final and binding.
+Remember that a jury’s decision is nearly always final and binding.
 But very few cases go that far.

 The Bottom Line

-Assigning fault after a car accident can be messy and complicated.
+Assigning a fault after a car accident can be messy and complicated.
 You might know you did nothing wrong, but you are not the one who calls the shots.
-One wrong move, and you may find yourself losing out on a sizeable check.
+One wrong move and you may find yourself losing out on a sizeable check.